12 Great Delivery Business Ideas For 2025

 How to get started

-If serving elders appeals to you, you might also be interested in starting a non-emergency medical transport (NEMT) business.
+If the idea of a business serving others appeals to you, you might also be interested in starting a non-emergency medical transport (NEMT) business.
 This involves driving elders, people with disabilities or long term care residents to medical and other appointments.

 - Water delivery business: If your local tap water quality is great, you won’t have much demand.
 If your tap water is awful, you may need to go a long way, or invest in major equipment, to deliver a good product.
 And your customers can get bottled water cheaply and easily from a supermarket.